Caergwrle: Origins of name

-History
+Caergwrle Castle

-The 13th-century, ruined Caergwrle Castle was first built by Tywysog (Prince) Dafydd ap Gruffydd, in lands agreed with Edward I of England during his invasion of Wales in 1277.
+The 13th-century, ruined Caergwrle Castle, also sometimes known as Queen's Hope Castle, was first built by Tywysog (Prince) Dafydd ap Gruffydd, in lands agreed with Edward I of England during his invasion of Wales in 1277.
 Dafydd, in agreeing not to resist the invasion, had extensive improvements made to his castle at Edward's expense.
 In 1282 however, Dafydd bought his time and raised the banner of revolt, marching on Hawarden Castle controlled by Edward's invaders.
 Dafydd and his men seized the castle.

-Dafydd's brother, Llywelyn ap Gruffydd the Prince of Wales, was then drawn into what became the Welsh Wars of Independence.
-When Llywelyn was beheaded by one of Edward's mercenaries in 1282, Dafydd ap Gruffydd then became Prince of Wales from 11 December 1282 until his execution on 3 October 1283 by King Edward I. He was the last independent ruler of Wales until Owain Glyndwr's uprising in the 15th century.
+When Dafydd was executed on 3 October 1283 by King Edward I, Edward took control of the castle, and gave it to his Queen, Eleanor of Castile, which prompted the name Queen's Hope.

+Other features of Caergwrle

 The 17th-century Packhorse Bridge, which is reputed to be haunted, was nearly destroyed by flooding in 2000, though it has since been restored.
 There have been many other developments and restorations in Caergwrle.

 Caergwrle was also home to a Welsh International football player George Alfred Godding who played from 17 March 1923 to 14 April 1923 with two caps for Wales.

 Caergwrle's long association with the adjacent village of Hope has given rise to a well-known local joke: "Live in Hope, die in Caergwrle".
 This was already described as an "old saying" in the 19th century, when it was recorded by the antiquarian John Askew Roberts.

+Religious and Cultural Link to India

+In 1863 a missionary from northeast India died in the village.
+U Larsing (also known as Larsing Khongwir), was a Khasi evangelist from the Khasi Hills of India.
+He was buried locally before his remains were later transferred to Chester.
+A memorial stone bearing inscriptions in both English and Welsh was placed in his honour, and is now a Grade II listed monument.

 Transport

 Rail

-The service from Wrexham Central to Bidston passes through Caergwrle railway station.
+The service on the Borderlands line from Wrexham Central to Bidston passes through Caergwrle railway station.
 Bidston provides a connection to Liverpool via the Wirral Line.
-Caergwrle railway station is managed by Transport for Wales as of Autumn 2018.
+Caergwrle railway station is managed by Transport for Wales.